Black holes in 4D Einstein-Maxwell-Gauss-Bonnet gravity coupled with scalar fields: Shear viscosity for neutral black holes

 Therefore, the problem reduces to finding out the value of $h_0'(1)$.
-Though the equation at $0$th is too cumbersome to be solved directly, one could follow the similar step performed in the previous work, solving $h_0(u)$ at $u=0$ and $u=1$ respectively, and matching the solutions to get $h_0'(1)$ \cite{v5}.
-The strategy is \begin{itemize} \item [1)] Solve $h_0(u)$ at $u=0$ and $u=1$, and these two solutions are labeled as $h_{00}(u)$ and $h_{01}(u)$ respectively.
+Though the equation is too cumbersome to be solved directly, one could follow the similar method performed in the previous work, solving $h_0(u)$ at $u=0$ and $u=1$ respectively, and matching the solutions to obtain $h_0'(1)$ \cite{v5}.
+Here is the strategy: \begin{itemize} \item [1)] Solve $h_0(u)$ at $u=0$ and $u=1$, and these two solutions are labeled as $h_{00}(u)$ and $h_{01}(u)$ respectively.
 At this stage, the integral constant in $h_{01}(u)$ is still not fixed. \item[2)] Assume $h_{00}(u)$ and $h_{01}$ match at $u=u_m$, where

 and